JuneSYi/JuneSYi/README.md

 📫 How to best reach me **JYTechDevOps@gmail.com**

 "If you get one percent better each day for one year, you'll end up thirty-seven times better by the time you're done." -James Clear

+"If you were watching a movie about yourself in your present state/time, would you think that person is going to make it?" -Chris Wilkinson (I think)